WebOfTrustInfo/verifiable-news/sketchpad.md

 A temporary revocation can also be implemented by a supersession to a resource with a post-dated issuance.

 ### Rationale for Revocations or Supersessions
-There may be a variety of types of revocation and an optional `reason` field could specify the reason for or variety of the revocation.
+There may be a variety of types of revocation and supersession.
+An optional `reason` field can specify the reason for or the variety of the revocation.
 A `reason` field could be for text values, values from an enumerated set, and/or link to machine-utilizable rationale.
 ```json
 {
   "id": "https://example.com/updates/ebfeb1f712ebc6f1/",